 NOTE: Numbering of interventions corresponds to the classification system for digital health interventions published by the World Health Organization.
 Empty cells indicate project does not address this intervention grouping.
-Information on the digital health interventions was not reported for the following projects: mSupply in Papua New Guinea, eMobile in Angola, B4MCN in Burundi, B-MNCH in Uganda, Pfizer Project Bugiri in Uganda and IREACH in Indonesia.
+Information on the digital health interventions was not received in time from the following projects: mSupply in Papua New Guinea, eMobile in Angola, B4MCN in Burundi, B-MNCH in Uganda, Pfizer Project Bugiri in Uganda and IREACH in Indonesia.